subconcept-labs/ulangi/docs/google-sheets-add-on/use-ulangi-sheets-add-on.md

 ---
 layout: page
-title: Use the add-on
+title: Usage guide
 parent: Google Sheets Add-On
-nav_order: 0
+nav_order: 1
 permalink: /google-sheets-add-on/use-ulangi-sheets-add-on
 ---
-# How to use Ulangi Sheets Add-on
+# Using Ulangi add-on for Google Sheets

 ## Inserting terms
 To insert a new term, just fill in the last empty row.
 The add-on will also automatically fill in default values for that row.
 Press **PUSH** to upload the term.